-THE TELEGRAPH-CIPHER.

 DIRECTIONS FOR USE.

-Cut this card in two along the line.

-In order to send messages in this cipher, a key-word (or sentence) must be agreed on between the correspondents: this should be carried in the memory only.

-To translate a message into cipher, write the key-word, letter for letter, over the message, repeating it as often as may be necessary: slide the message-alphabet along under the other, so as to bring the first letter of the message under the first letter of the key-word, and copy the letter that stands over 'a': then do the same with the second letter of the message and the second letter of the key-word, and so on.

-Translate the cipher back into English by the same process.
+In order to s sentence) must in two along the line. end messages in this cipher, a key-word (o be agreed on between the correspondents rried in the memory only. letter for letter, be necessary: a other, so as to bu a message into cipher, write the key-word over the message, repeating it as often as ma- lide the message-alphabet along under the ring the first letter of the message under the e key-word, and copy the letter that stand over 'a': then d sage and the seco o the same with the second letter of the mes ond letter of the key-word, and so on. cipher back into English by the same process over 'a': then d sage and the seco and letter of the key-word, and so on. over 'a': then d sage and the seco Translate the For example, ond letter of the key-word, and so on. cipher back into English by the same process over 'a': then d sage and the seco Translate the For example, if the key-word be 'war,' and the message we write it thus : over 'a': then d sage and the seco Translate the For example, 'meet me at six, if the key-word be 'war,' and the message we write it thus :

-[T. O.